Everything tastes better outside and morning temperatures are still just about bearable, so make a date with one of these breakfast spots.

 Villa 12, Opposite Mashreq Bank, Street 9A, Umm Suqeim 1.
 04 331 5118.
 Breakfast served 8am-noon, 12.45pm weekends.

 Life N’ One, Jumeirah

-Enjoy breakfast all day, choosing from a chickpea omelette, (reminds us of dosa), acai bowl, giant chia pudding, chocolate porridge or gluten-free granola, with a slow pressed juice, and add in some superfoods to get yourself revved up for the weekend.
-While the menu is fairly compact, the salads are perfect for brunch, but beware the world’s most expensive sweet potato!
+Enjoy breakfast all day, choosing from a chickpea omelette (AED 52), (reminds us of dosa), acai bowl (AED 54), or homemade granola (AED 39), with a slow pressed juice, and add in some superfoods to get yourself revved up for the weekend.

 At weekends, you might find yourself stepping over people doing yoga or a gong meditation in the garden, but there’s an enormous marquee at the back with rustic tables, a record player, iced water and A/C to keep the chilled vibe going.

 AED 200 for two to eat.
 27B Street, Behind Magrudy’s and Jumeirah Centre, Jumeirah 1.
 04 343 6676.
 8am-6.30pm daily (7pm weekends).

 For those who rise late and feel the need to replenish themselves after a busy night, the original Irish Village hits the spot, with its enormous meaty fry-up (AED 75), served daily from 7am-11am and featuring traditional Irish twists.

 Omelettes (AED 49) and porridge (AED 27) – all good old-fashioned breakfast fodder for the less health-conscious – are also available.
 Sit close to the water and watch the world drift by.
 You can even feed the ducks with your leftover soda bread.